ultrazohm/ultrazohm_sw/docs/README.rst

 The restructured Text is a markup language.
 A good workflow to write ReST docs (under Windows) can be achieved with the following steps:

 1. Install the latest Python Version via the Microsoft Store
-	1. Make sure, that Python is installed as admin (right clicking on the python.exe), because it may cause problems.
+	1. Make sure, that Python is installed as admin (right click on the python.exe), because it may cause problems.
 	2. Therefore, install it under **C:\\Program Files\\Python**

 2. Install pip, the Python package manager
 	1. `Download <https://bootstrap.pypa.io/get-pip.py>`_ the get-pip.py file
 	2. Copy the download file to **C:\\Program Files\\Python\\Scripts**
-	3. Execute the script by double clicking on it (as admin if its not working)
+	3. Execute the script by double click on it (as admin if its not working)

 3. Install sphinx
-	1. Open the windows power shell (as admin per rigth clicking)
+	1. Open the windows power shell (as admin by a right click)
-	2. Check the Python version and wheter access is possible by typing **python --version**
+	2. Check the Python version and if access is possible by typing **python --version**
 	3. For the setup of the environment type change to the root directory of the documentation (e.g. **cd C:\\Users\\...**).
 Check if the requirements.txt is in the directory (**ls**) and type **pip install -r requirements.txt**
 	4. There will probably be a warning that the files are not in the PATH variable.
 Add the files to the PATH variable by following `this guide <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_ .